 - The China Railway High-speed (CRH), which boasts the longest network of purpose-built high speed passenger-dedicated lines (PDLs) in the world, and is often brought up when arguing China Takes Over the World.
 China also upgraded many "legacy" tracks, some of them being more than a century and a half old and among the first railway lines ever built, to 120-250 km∕h operation, through six "speed up" campaigns.

-- The Russian Sapsan (currently a single line between Moscow and Saint Petersburg) - the only high speed line using a non-standard gauge (1520 mm Russian broad gauge instead of 1435 mm standard gauge)
+- The Russian Sapsan (currently a single line between Moscow and Saint Petersburg, with a spur to Nizhny Novgorod) - the only high speed line using a non-standard gauge (1520 mm Russian broad gauge instead of 1435 mm standard gauge).
+It runs a localized version of Siemens Velaro trains (the same that used for ICE 3 in Germany) on an upgraded legacy track, for which it's often criticized, as it eats into the local trains schedules significantly.

 - The Taiwanese Taiwan High Speed Rail (THSR) which uses Shinkansen technology after a combined bid of French and German companies using a hybrid of TGV and ICE technology lost due to - what some argue - political considerations.
-However, they used German train drivers to train their first generation of train drivers, because they have a reputation of being among the best in the world.
+However, the system is still built to European standards (which required a significant redesign for the trains, because Shinkansen standards are significantly differentnote ), and they also used German train drivers to train their first generation of train drivers, because they have a reputation of being among the best in the world.
 A trip from the North to the South of the island takes a bit longer than a soccer match.

 - The closest Canada has come to high speed rail is the United Aircraft Turbo Train, operated from 1968 to 1982 by Canadian National and later VIA Rail between Montreal, Ottawa, and Toronto.
 Based on studies undertaken by the Chesapeake and Ohio Railroad in the United States, the TurboTrain was a gas turbine trainset with elevated cab-lounge sections in either cab car.
 As of 2019, it still holds the speed record for a Canadian passenger train, once reaching 226 km∕h, though conventional track and abundant railway crossings meant it rarely operated above 150.
 Replacement LRC (Light, Rapid, and Comfortable) trains followed in the 80s, but still at conventional speeds.
 Not for lack of trying; Canada must hold the record for high speed rail studies, with somewhere around 20 conducted for the Quebec City-Windsor and Calgary-Edmonton corridors combined - plus a cross-border proposal between Montreal and Boston.